In this guide, we’ll be discussing how to edit headshots.

 8. Whiten the Teeth

-To whiten the teeth, similar to diminishing the wrinkle lines, use the brush tool on the teeth and bump up the exposure slightly.
+To whiten the teeth, like diminishing the wrinkle lines, use the brush tool on the teeth and bump up the exposure slightly.

-Subtle is the name of the game, and that goes for all of these tips.
+Subtle is the game’s name, and that goes for all of these tips.

 After all those tips, you will have a final product: